Sciensano-Healthdata/HdBe-FHIR-R4-CBB/guides/HdBe-R4-CBB-v0.2/Home/Index.guide.md

 ## How to read this Guide
 This guide is divided into several pages which are listed at the top of each page in the menu bar.

-- {{pagelink:guides/HdBe-R4-CBB-v0.2/Home/Index.guide.md, text:Home}}: The home page provides the introduction and background and index of CBB and their respective profiles.
+- Home: The home page provides the introduction and background and index of CBB and their respective profiles.
-- Guidance: These pages provides overall guidance in using the profiles and transactions defined in this guide.
+- Guidance: These pages provide overall guidance in using the profiles and transactions defined in this guide.
     - {{pagelink:guides/HdBe-R4-CBB-v0.2/Home/Guidance/GeneralGuidance.guide.md, text:General Guidance}} provides guidance, definitions and requirements common to all actors used in this guide.
-    - {{pagelink:guides/HdBe-R4-CBB-v0.2/Home/Guidance/ProfilingGuidelines.guide.md, , text:Profling Guidelines}} shows the convententions and documentation for the profile authors.
+    - {{pagelink:guides/HdBe-R4-CBB-v0.2/Home/Guidance/ProfilingGuidelines.guide.md, text:Profling Guidelines}} provides documentation and agreed on conventions for profile authors.
-- CBB: These pages provide all the clinical building block definition as FHIR Logical Models.
 - Profiles: These pages provide detailed descriptions and formal definitions for all the FHIR objects defined in this guide.
-The profiles are rendered in several formats:
+Profiles are rendered in several formats:
     - _Snapshot_: a fully calculated form of the structure.
-It contains the rendering of the profile constraints and on top of all the base resource definitions.
+It contains the rendering of profile constraints on top of all its base resource definitions.
 Please note that 0..0 elements are not shown in the snapshot rendering.
     - _Differential_: this describes only the differences that the profile makes relative to the structure definition (FHIR resource) they constrain.
     - _Hybrid_: a hybrid view of the snapshot and differential views.
-The base structure definition that are not constraint in the profile are greyed out.
+The base definition elements which are not constraint by the profile are shown greyed out.

-    Further information from HL7 relating to profiling is available in the [HL7 FHIR Profiling page](http://hl7.org/fhir/R4/profiling.html).
+    Further information from HL7 relating to profiling is available on the [HL7 FHIR Profiling page](http://hl7.org/fhir/R4/profiling.html).

-    Resource exampels are rendererd in the following formats:
+    Resource examples are rendered in the following formats:
     - _JSON_: a rendering in JSON format.
     - _XML_: a rendering in XML format.
-    - _Tree_: a interactive tree view.
+    - _Tree_: an interactive tree view.
 This is still experimental.
     - _Table_: a tabular view of the example.
-- Artifacts Summary: These pages provide lists and overview for all the relevant artifacts defined in this guide.
+- Artifacts Summary: These pages provide lists and overview pages per category for all relevant artefacts defined in this guide.